 In Johansen v.
 Wallgren, 2021 ABCA 234, Carscallen LLP litigators Cathy Crang, Q.C. and Zubair Hussain successfully defended their client (the “Respondent”) at the Alberta Court of Appeal (“CA”).
-The Appellant was initially granted summary judgment by a Master in the Court of Queen’s Bench (“QB”) on the Respondent’s personal liability arising from a promissory note and a personal guarantee.
+The Appellant was initially granted summary judgment by a Master in the Court of King’s Bench (“KB”) on the Respondent’s personal liability arising from a promissory note and a personal guarantee.
 In the Appellant’s original Statement of Claim, among other things, the Appellant raised allegations of fraudulent misrepresentation.
 However, in obtaining the summary judgment, the Appellant only based his case upon the promissory note and personal guarantee.
 The Respondent subsequently made an assignment into bankruptcy and remained an undischarged bankrupt.

 Following the Respondent’s assignment into bankruptcy, the Appellant made an application to QB for summary trial and sought determination that his summary judgment would be exempted from the Respondent’s discharge from bankruptcy pursuant to s.
 178(1)(e) of the Bankruptcy and Insolvency Act (“BIA”).
 Among other things, this section provides that an order of discharge does not release a bankrupt from any debt or liability resulting from obtaining property or services by false pretences or fraudulent misrepresentation.
 In support of his application for summary trial, the Appellant filed a fresh affidavit which contained various allegations of fraudulent misrepresentation.
 The Court dismissed the application and held that the fresh affidavit was extraneous evidence.
 The Appellant appealed to the CA.